EU reappoints 'fearless' Irish ombudsman

 Already a member?

-"I will also be holding [European Commission] president [Ursula] von der Leyen to her commitments on good administration, transparency and ethics," O'Reilly said.
+"I will also be holding [European Commission] president [Ursula] von der Leyen to her commitments on ... transparency and ethics," O'Reilly said.

 "I look forward to our first meeting," she added.